willdelorm/code100/README.md

 _Complete React Developer_ (31%) finished authentication page by adding sign up form and sign in form with email and password or Google sign in

+### Day 25: February 27, 2023

+_Complete React Developer_ (34%) added sign out functionality, optimized authentication with observer listener, created product context

+### Day 26: February 28, 2023

+_Complete React Developer_ (38%) learned about Context, built out shopping cart and checkout page

+### Day 27: March 1, 2023

+_Complete React Developer_ (40%), added collections to database, created category previews and category pages Taking the briefest pause in this course to review all I've learned so far and make sure I understand it.

+### Day 28: March 2, 2023

+_Complete React Developer_ (42%), learn about Styled-Components and CSS-in-JS, converted SCSS files to styled components Started working on personal project, a workout tracking app for rock climbing

 ## Missed Days to Make Up

 _Total Days: 2_